Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 • Lists specific obligations per role with C.R.S. section references.

-• Checks safe harbor eligibility via NIST AI RMF or ISO 42001 compliance.
+• Checks safe-harbor supporting evidence questions via NIST AI RMF or ISO 42001 compliance.

 Free compliance triage